thlorenz/runnel/README.md

 runnel was designed for very simple flow control to help avoid callback nesting or functions calling others from somewhere inside which makes for hard to follow code.

+From my experience this simple sequential flow control is what's needed in 90% of the cases.

 It should also help in avoiding repetitive `if (err) { cb(err); return; } ...` occurences in your code.

 ## More Examples